Shaolin History . . .

 He favoured (the monastery) with a succession of (blank space)

-Acts of Grace And repeatedly gave orders conferring gifts.
+And repeatedly gave orders conferring gifts.

 (black space) Gaozong froom time to time visited Yu (Henan)